nofear195/upload-zip-file/README.md

     deactivate

-add below code on vscode setting.json **can also define in devcontainer.json**
+add below code on vscode setting.json which can also define in **devcontainer.json**

     "python.defaultInterpreterPath": "/usr/local/venv/bin/python"